Finite temperature quantum noise correlations as a probe for topological helical edge modes: Quantum noise in quantum spin Hall setup

+{The shot noise appears due to spin-flip scattering.
+It will be zero if either $p$ is zero or applied voltage bias is zero.} Eq. (\ref{eq:122}) also distinguishes between topological and trivial helical edge modes, shown in Fig.~\ref{fig:9}.
+Here as well, we can distinguish between the topological and trivial helical edge modes.
+The expressions for the quantum noise correlations in these different regimes have been shown via a table in Section~\ref{section IV}.

 Similarly, we can calculate the quantum noise correlation between terminals $1, 3$.
-We had already seen that the total contribution to this correlation comes from shot noise only.
-The equilibrium-like contribution is zero.
-So, in the trivial case, the actual contribution comes only from shot noise.
-The shot noise-like contribution to $S_{13}^q$ reduces the correlation for higher spin-flip scattering.
+We had already seen that the total contribution to this correlation comes from {shot noise-like contribution} only.
+The {thermal noise-like contribution} is zero.
+So, in the trivial case, the actual contribution comes only from {shot noise-like contribution}.
+The {shot noise-like contribution} to $S_{13}^q$ reduces the correlation for higher spin-flip scattering and this is given as,

-Similar to $S_{13}^{q}$, we see only the shot noise-like contribution to $S_{24}^q$ is finite, and it is equal to $S_{13}^q$.
-The quantum noise correlation between terminals $2, 3$ is always thermal noise-like.
+Similar to $S_{13}^{q}$, we see only the shot noise-like contribution to $S_{24}^q$ is finite, and it is, equal to $S_{13}^q$.
+However, the quantum noise correlation between terminals $2, 3$ is always thermal noise-like i.e.,